KfirBernstein/Attention-VQA_2.0/README.md

 Startup `visualize.ipynb` and follow the instructions.

 ### Acknowledgment
-This code is partialy taken from [original XNM-net repo](https://github.com/shijx12/XNM-Net) for the implementation of the [Explainable and Explicit Visual Reasoning over Scene Graphs](https://arxiv.org/abs/1812.01855) paper
+The code was taken partially from the original [XNM-net repo](https://github.com/shijx12/XNM-Net) to implement [Explainable and Explicit Visual Reasoning over Scene Graphs](https://arxiv.org/abs/1812.01855) paper

-@inproceedings{shi2019explainable,
-  title={Explainable and Explicit Visual Reasoning over Scene Graphs}, author={Jiaxin Shi, Hanwang Zhang, Juanzi Li}, booktitle={CVPR}, year={2019}
-}